kaycebasques/technicalwriting.dev/a11y/skip.rst

 Pigweed: https://pwrev.dev/213659

 (a11y/webdev people: let me know if I implemented incorrectly/suboptimally.
-Edit: a comment from Hacker News suggests that my implementation doesn't work correctly on Windows.)
+A comment from Hacker News suggests that my implementation doesn't work correctly on Windows.)

 And here's an issue I just created to fix this across Sphinx's core themes: